Our products

 Can zarzuela be prepared in advance?

 The sofrito and picada can be prepared the day before (they even improve with resting).
-The cooking of the fish and shellfish should be done at the moment.
+The fish and seafood should be cooked at the last minute.
 You can have everything prepared and ready to assemble 15 minutes before serving.

 What wine pairs with zarzuela?

-A full-bodied white wine: a Catalan Chardonnay, a Galician Godello, or a Rioja Viura with barrel aging.
-A structured rosé also works.
-Avoid overly light whites (they get overwhelmed by the intensity of the sauce) and reds (they compete with the seafood flavor).
+A full-bodied white wine: a Catalan Chardonnay, a Galician Godello, or a Rioja Viura with aging.
+A rosé with structure also works.
+Avoid overly light whites (they are overwhelmed by the intensity of the sauce) and reds (they compete with the seafood flavor).

 Conclusions

-Zarzuela is the great celebratory dish of Catalan seafood cuisine.
-It requires time, good ingredients, and knowledge of the cooking order of each piece, but it is not technically difficult.
+Zarzuela is the grand celebratory dish of Catalan seafood cuisine.
+It requires time, good ingredients, and knowing the cooking order of each component, but it's not technically difficult.
 If you know how to make a good sofrito and respect the timings, the result is spectacular.

-Two keys that never fail: invest time in the sofrito (at least 20 minutes) and don't skip the picada (almonds + garlic + parsley).
-These are the two elements that turn a generic fish stew into an authentic zarzuela.
+Two infallible tips: invest time in the sofrito (at least 20 minutes) and don't skip the picada (almonds + garlic + parsley).
+These are the two elements that transform a generic fish stew into an authentic zarzuela.

 Maria José Sáez Pastor